All Episodes

 Sorry about that.

-Yeah, so basically, I mean, I I think the bottom line is that that if you compare the promises that he made, they're not even close to what he said.
+Yeah, so basically, I mean, I think the bottom line is that if you compare the promises that he made, they're not even close to what he said.

-No masked mandates, all these things that he said that he would never do as president, he's doing because he's because again, the winds change, and the goal isn't to moderate and to get things done.
+All these things that he said that he would never do as president, he's doing because he's because, again, the winds change and the goal isn't to moderate and to get things done.

 That was an image that the press created.

-But the end of the day, all they want is a legacy.
+But the end of the day, all he wants is a legacy.

 He's the host of Spicer and Company at Newsmax TV.